A ten minute drive north-west of Griffith will lead you to Lake Wyangan.

 Blue Green Algae

-Griffith City Council’s Environment, Health & Sustainability Unit regularly samples, has analysed and monitors the water quality of Lake Wyangan (North) throughout the year for the presence of Blue-Green Algae.
+Griffith City Council’s Environment, Health & Sustainability Unit regularly samples, has analyzed and monitors the water quality of Lake Wyangan (North) throughout the year for the presence of Blue-Green Algae.

 The sample results are then used to raise a Blue-Green Algae Alert Level specifically for Recreational Waters such as Lake Wyangan (North).
 This Alert Level system is as specified by our regions Murrumbidgee Regional Algae Coordinating Committee (RACC) within its Murrumbidgee Regional Algal Contingency Plan.
 Further, within this Plan GCC is required to advise NSW Health and the NSW Office of Water of the occurrence of a BG-A Red Alert and to warn the general public that the Lake Wyangan (North) water body is currently unsuitable for recreational use.